ankrutik/notes/aws/solutions_arch_cert/notes.md

 - once term ends, revert back to on-demand pricing
 - purchased and can be reserved **only in a specific region**
 - **read replicas can be reserved instances**
+- Reserved Instances for AWS services other than EC2, such as Amazon RDS and Amazon ElastiCache, **cannot be sold.**

+### Storage Auto Scaling

+Under-provisioning could result in application downtime, and over-provisioning could result in underutilized resources and higher costs.

+With RDS Storage Auto Scaling, you simply set your **desired maximum storage limit**, and Auto Scaling **automatically scales storage capacity** in response to growing database workloads, with zero downtime.

+RDS Storage Auto Scaling **continuously monitors** actual storage consumption, and scales capacity up automatically when actual utilization approaches provisioned storage capacity.

+Auto Scaling works with new and existing database instances.
+You can enable Auto Scaling with just a few clicks in the AWS Management Console.

+There is no additional cost for RDS Storage Auto Scaling.
+You pay only for the RDS resources needed to run your applications.

 ## DynamoDB